mattermost/docs/source/guides/boards.rst

 * :doc:`Work with groups, filter, and sort </boards/groups-filter-sort>` - Work with groups, filter, and sort.
 * :doc:`Work with calculations </boards/calculations>` - Work with calculations.
 * :doc:`Share and collaborate </boards/share-and-collaborate>` - Share and collaborate
+* :doc:`Import, export, and migrate </boards/migrate-to-boards>` - Migrate your data from other tools into Mattermost Boards.
 * :doc:`Navigate boards </boards/navigate-boards>` - Navigate boards.
-* :doc:`Migrate to boards </boards/migrate-to-boards>` - Migrate your data from other tools into Mattermost Boards.
 * :doc:`Boards settings </boards/boards-settings>` - Adjust language and emoji settings, and restart the product tour.

 .. image:: ../images/Boards_Hero.png